 We were set to expand on this in 2020, so with the onset of the COVID-19 situation, in March 2020, we rapidly expanded the LAST Anywhere programme.
 Between March and June 2020, we held around 25 non-paywalled talks, and around 10 longer format workshops, with the aim of providing a place to keep learning and developing professional knowledge and skills while not being able to physically meet.

 Presenters have been in Australia, New Zealand, Japan, Switzerland, USA, and Canada.
 Hundreds of attendees have joined from North and South America, Asia, Europe, Scandinavia, Australia and New Zealand.

-The Clubhouse will take elements from the Conferences, and Anywhere to hopefully provide a valuable service to LAST community in 2020 and into 2021, both online and also in hybrid and in-person settings, once the health situation improves.
+The Club takes elements from the Conferences, and LAST Anywhere to provide a valuable service to LAST community in 2020 and into 2021, both online and also in hybrid and in-person settings, once the health situation improves.

 LAST Conferences were founded in Melbourne by members of the agile meetup community.
 A group of them formed Tabar (a word that is a type of tribal unit) and today Tabar is the main organiser of LAST Conference Melbourne, 1st Conferences in Adelaide and Melbourne and Spark the Change Melbourne.
 They support local organisers in Sydney, Brisbane, Adelaide and Canberra with their versions of LAST Conference.